 We can have major transitions, like changing careers, mid-transitions, such as waiting in an airport and minor transitions, like driving from the gym to work.

-Here are 8 ways to crush the transitions
+Here are 8 ways to crush the transitions in life

 Where am I right now and where do I need to focus?
 Do I need to relax more, address my business, gain more knowledge, or connect with others?